Starshipping/PyLlamaRec/dataloader/templates/README.md

 Legacy template used by the original alpaca repo, with no `\n` after the response field.
 Kept for reference and experiments.

 ### alpaca_short

+A trimmed down alpaca template which seems to perform just as well and spare some tokens.
+Mod